 Client: California Statewide Community Development Authority Intended User: California Statewide Community Development Authority Intended Use: This report is intended to be used for bond underwriting purposes.
 Report Format: This document is an Appraisal Report, intended to comply with the reporting requirements set forth under Standards Rule 2-2(a) of the 2014-15 edition of the Uniform Standards of Professional Appraisal Practice (USPAP).
-Date of Inspection: January 27, 2014 Effective Date of Value: January 27, 2014 Date of Report: February 25, 2014 Type and Definition of Value: The purpose of this appraisal is to estimate the market value of the appraised property, subject to a hypothetical condition, as of January 27, 2014.
+Date of Inspection: October 23, 2014 Effective Date of Value: October 23, 2014 Date of Report: November 3, 2014 Type and Definition of Value: The purpose of this appraisal is to estimate the market value subject to a hypothetical condition as of October 23, 2014.
 The market value estimated herein is based on a hypothetical condition .
 USPAP defines a hypothetical condition as "a condition, directly related to a specific assignment, which is contrary to what is known by the appraiser to exist on the effective date of the assignment results, but is used for the purpose of the analysis."
-Proceeds from the Bonds will be used to finance certain impact fees.
-The market value estimated herein is based on the hypothetical condition such impact fees are paid.
+Proceeds from the Bonds will be used to finance and/or reimburse certain impact fees and capital improvements.
+The market value estimated herein is based on the hypothetical condition such impact fees and capital improvements are paid.
 Market Value: The most probable price which a property should bring in a competitive and open market under all conditions requisite to a fair sale, the buyer and seller each acting prudently and knowledgeably, and assuming the price is not affected by undue stimulus.
-Implicit in this definition is the consummation of a sale as of a specified date and the passing of title from seller to buyer under conditions whereby: 7 Buyer and seller are typically motivated; Both parties are well informed or well advised, and acting in what they consider their own best interests; A reasonable time is allowed for exposure in the open market; Payment is made in terms of cash in U.S. dollars or in terms of financial arrangements comparable thereto; and
+Implicit in this definition is the consummation of a sale as of a specified date and the passing of title from seller to buyer under conditions whereby: (1) Buyer and seller are typically motivated; (2) Both parties are well informed or well advised, and acting in what they consider their own best interests; (3) A reasonable time is allowed for exposure in the open market; (4) Payment is made in terms of cash in U.S. dollars or in terms of financial arrangements comparable thereto; and C. anara a Jandan a Ziacan manar